ankitchamke/100-days-of-code/README.md

 - Practiced using the `sort` command to arrange file contents alphabetically or numerically.
 - Understood how to combine commands using a pipe (`|`) to sort file contents and then pass the output to `uniq` to remove duplicate lines.
 - Completed the "CLI Basics"" module, gaining a foundational understanding of essential command-line tools and concepts for file navigation and manipulation.

 ---

+### Day 65: 10 August 2025 (Sunday)
+**Today's Progress:**
+- Began a new UI/UX roadmap, starting with foundational concepts and career insights.
+- Learned the key differences between **User Experience (UX)** and **User Interface (UI)** design, and understood why good design is critical for a product's success.
+- Explored the high demand for UI/UX designers in India and gained insights into salary expectations, skills needed, and career tips.
+- Outlined a learning path focused on mastering **Figma** and continuously learning new UX concepts through resources like `growth.design`.
+- Started using Notion to organize and take notes on new design concepts and resources.

+---